shrimpsizemoose/card-deck-api/README.md

 }
 ```

-This request updates the deck: after the draw the deck would contain `count` less cards.
+This request updates the deck: after the draw, the deck would contain `count` fewer cards.

 ## Buliding